An article about the best things to do and see in Interlaken, Switzerland including paragliding, the best hikes, and more.

 Swiss cows are impressive to photograph and even more impressive to eat!
 A perfect sample of Swiss culinary delights should include a fine cut of beef, fondue cheese and a portion of rosti (hash brown potato) accompanied by a strong red wine.

 Plus, you can always pretend you’re accompanied by a kid and order desserts as beautiful as this one below.
-Yes, I got to keep the baby cow afterwards!!!
+Yes, I got to keep the baby cow afterward!!!

 The late 1800’s are part of an era best known in Europe as the “Belle Époque” where fanciness was around the corner as fine gents and beautiful ladies gathered to enjoy the most exclusive delights of life such as the scenic cogwheel train to the mountain known as the Schynige Platte.

 Operating ever since 1893, this panoramic train journey will take you to one of the best viewing spots of the Bernese Alps (altitude 1,967 metres or 6,453 ft) from where you can overlook Interlaken, Lake Thun, Lake Brienz, the Jungfrau and much more.

 Plus, every afternoon from 11:00 to 14:00 you can enjoy a traditional performance of the Alphorn players at the restaurant.
 Are these guys fancy or what?

 12 minutes away from Interlaken West by bus #21 direction Thun (or one hour by foot) you shall find the St. Beatus Caves where local legend says that the titular St. Beatus kicked out the dragon that used to live here.